jcwash/CIS1152/Class_Notes/Class_1/Syllabus.md

 ## Teaching Methods
 ###Hybrid Learning
 This class is a hybrid learning class.
 You are expected to keep up with the reading and assignments.
-As one-third of this class is online, organization on your part will be key to getting a good grade in this class.
+As two-third of this class is online, organization on your part will be key to getting a good grade in this class.
 The lecture and quizzes take place online; the amount of self study time required is as follows:

 | Element | Time |
 |---------|------|